Updated 10/21/16 -- Download Adobe Version of Frequently Asked Questions (with table of contents)

 What is the ADS Allocation and what are Demand Services?

 Please review our explanation of the ADS Internal Service Funds on our website.

 Some Agencies or Departments work very closely with contractors or vendors.
 They request us to create “partner” accounts so that they can easily share the same information, and use our email and/or SharePoint services.
 These accounts are for non-state employees.
 This is to enable these vendor/partners to shares files on SharePoint, and to use our State email.
 If they need email, their email address would be email@example.com to differentiate them from state employees.

 To further differentiate vendor/partner/contractor accounts from State Employees:

 - State Employee = employee assigned an employee ID from the VTHR system, logs in to submit timesheets

 - Vendor/Partner/Contractor – employee DOES NOT have an employee ID and cannot log in to the State’s VTHR system to enter time, or view paychecks.
 This employee (regardless of their duties) should be considered a vendor/partner/contractor.
-These employees are not part of the DHR headcount, which is how we pay State Employees’ O365 licensing through the DII Allocation.
+These employees are not part of the DHR headcount, which is how we pay State Employees’ O365 licensing through the ADS Allocation.

 Why do we have to pay extra for vendor/partner accounts?

-No, partner accounts are not covered in the DII Allocation.
+No, partner accounts are not covered in the ADS Allocation.
 The Allocation only covers state employee accounts.
 Partner accounts will be charged as part of demand services billing directly to the department/agency that has requested they be created.